samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

 > Follow 2hr15min of steady riding at a modest effort level with a quick
-> transition into your running gearand and then hoof it for an hour at an Easy-
+> transition into your running gear and and then hoof it for an hour at an Easy-
 > Moderate, RPE6 pace where you'll get up to your intended race pace quickly.